rice-apps/rice-apps.github.io/hedwig/FAQ.md

 **Who can I contact if I have a problem?** <br>
 For any issues with your delivery, please reach out to East-West at (EMAIL?) <br>
-For any issues with the app itself, please submit any issues to the following Google Form: (GOOGLE FORM URL)
+For any issues with the app itself, please submit any issues to the following Google Form: <https://forms.gle/bbr3GtbuFg4PdGE19>
 <br>

 **(Optional- needs answer) What is the average Delivery time?**